hbs-rcs/large_data_in_R/index.md

 working with data that is too large for your computer’s memory system.
 At that point you have two options: get a bigger computer or modify your workflow to process the data more carefully and efficiently.
-This workshop focuses on option two, using the `arrow` and `duckdb` packages in R to work with data without necessarily loading it all into memory at once.
+This workshop focuses on option two, using the `arrow` package in R to work with data without necessarily loading it all into memory at once.

 A common definition of “big data” is “data that is too big to process using traditional software”.
 We can use the term “large data” as a